 The Americans with Disabilities Act (ADA): This act aims at preventing discrimination against certain individuals, it does not directly categorize mental health but some of its conditions are also covered.
 It may contain elements of protection and basically mandate employers to make certain accommodations.

-Family and Medical Leave Act (FMLA): Although FMLA does not grant paid time off, it covers up to 12 workweeks of job protection without pay for those who meet the requirements.
+Family and Medical Leave Act (FMLA): Although FMLA does not grant paid time off, it covers up to 12 work weeks of job protection without pay for those who meet the requirements.
 It can be useful when it comes to severe illnesses, such as mental illnesses, which affect millions of people across the globe.

 How Soon Can I Expect to Get a Short-Term Disability for Mental Conditions?